Maniac Latin Disciples

 Another bad incident happened in April of 1992 when MLDs accused Orlando of the Spanish Cobras of selling them bad drugs, MLDs swiftly got vengeance by shooting Orlando to death which started a major riot in the streets between Cobras and Disciples that went on for two days and even made the news.
 The Kedzie and Barry MLDs were the ones involved on the Disciple side.
 The guns blazed all around Logan Square for those two days as both gangs were hitting each other hard back and forth until it was resolved.

 In November of 1993 the friction between Maniacs and Insanes boiled over some more after conflict exploded at a party at a corner house at California and Cortez in the East Humboldt Park neighborhood.
 The Spanish Cobras and all their Insane family allies decided to throw a massive party that went into the late hours of the night.
 The party was mainly thrown by Spanish Cobras, YLO Cobras, Insane Campbell Boys and Insane Dragons.
 A live DJ was spinning that night and a dance floor was full of activity as the DJ spun away into the night while everyone was drinking and having a good time.
 As the night progressed Maniac Latin Disciples from Thomas and Washtenaw (Murder Town MLDs) heard about the party since they were just a few blocks away.
 The Disciples felt they had ownership of California and Cortez and figured they can crash any party they want at any time and that’s exactly what happened.
-These MLDs came to the party uninvited and began dancing on the dance floor in cocky way while waiving pistols in the air and showing them off.
+These MLDs came to the party uninvited and began dancing on the dance floor in a cocky way while waiving pistols in the air and showing them off.
 All the Insanes were bothered right away by this cocky behavior and began griping to each other about how it was disrespectful but these MLDs felt it was disrespectful to have a party in their territory without an invite.
 Some main members of the Spanish Cobras now gathered at the doorway which prompted one of the MLDs to act even more cocky while waving his pistol around.
 The Cobras then threatened the MLDs and this prompted MLDs to gather reinforcements of their own and from allies, the Cobras followed suit.
 Soon several members of the Spanish Cobras, YLO Cobras, Insane Dragons and Insane Campbell Boys gathered with guns in hand on one side of the street, while several Maniac Latin Disciples, YLO Disciples, Maniac Campbell Boys and Latin Jivers gathered on the opposite side of the street with guns in hand too.
 Both sides gathered up while hurling insults and shouting at each other until there were about 150 gang members on each side of the street on each side, totaling 300 gang members in total!
 By 3:30 in the morning the shouting conflict got violent as the guns started sparking and a violent gun fight ensued that last five minutes.
 One of the Insane Dragons even began firing an Uzi at the Maniacs.
 Store windows were being shot to pieces and cars roved the intersection doing drive by shootings at the crowds, the scene was total anarchy and chaos to the point that the Chicago police were too scared to show up.
 The crowds soon disbursed as they continued to blast at each other and this broke the violence into pockets all around the vicinity as you could hear gun shots echoing from all around.
 It took the police nearly an hour to show up just after the Insane Dragons made another trip thundering down California looking for more MLDs to shoot at.
 Several people were shot that night and the bad blood was becoming worse between Maniacs and Insanes, however, surprisingly after this gun battle peace came back upon the Maniacs and Insanes.

 In the fall of 1993, MLDs gunned down “Fred Dog” of the Insane Campbell Boys as they shot his car up.
 MLDs had staked him out before the shooting and knew what streets he would pass each morning.
-After the shooting Insane Campbell Boys retaliated byshooting two MLDs dead from two different neighborhoods.
+After the shooting Insane Campbell Boys retaliated by shooting two MLDs dead from two different neighborhoods.
 MLDs retaliated by killing “Sunny Boy” of the Insane Dragons.
 MLDs opened Sunny Boy’s window to his bedroom and shot him while he slept.

 In late 1994 or maybe early 1995, another war sparked off between Spanish Cobras and Maniac Latin Disciples that lasted two weeks and once again it was squashed but again this was another example of how relations were crumbling.

-In the year 1996, At the intersection of Talman and Wabansia “Real Side,” Enrique “Prince Rick Dog” Garcia and his second in command, 26 year old Johnny “Don Loco” Almodovar were successfully moving record high profits of drugs on this corner, in fact, it began to surpass the operations at Rockwell and Potomac.
-Leadership at Rockwell and Potomac asked the street Prince Rick Dog for a larger cut of the profits at the Real Side but he was turned down.
-The Bum Brothers became very jealous of Rick Dog’s operations and they felt cheated by their boss.
-The Bums began to conspire in secret against Rick Dog and they knew the prison leader and the head of La Tabla, Fernando Zayas would not approve of the removal of Rick Dog, in fact, he supported Rick Dog and put him in power as the street leader in the first place.
-The Bums then began to supply Zayas with all the drugs he needed to get high on while behind bars.
-Zayas had become addicted to drugs and the Bums made it worse.
-It was then called out that Zayas was an addict and not fit to run the nation; therefore, he was expelled from leadership and kicked off La Tabla.
-The Bums secretly and successfully removed Zayas now their next step was removal of Rick Dog.
-The Bum Brothers then added fuel to the Cobra/Disciple fire by going out and causing more trouble with Spanish Cobras making them mad and this led to an incident on February 7, 1996 (Hagedorn, The Insane Chicago Way, P. 202 and 203).
-On that day at the street corner of Keystone and Armitage the Spanish Cobras opened fire at a Maniac Latin Disciple named Angel “Hi Lo” Alamo and shot him through his right cheek in his face and he was able to spit the bullet out.
-This shooting angered the MLDs and now a call to action was needed for this, mainly the pressure came from the Twilight Zone as the Bums put heavy pressure on Rick Dog to respond to the attack they secretly started.
-Talman and Wabansia was being feuded over by both Cobras and MLDs because on this street corner lots of money was to be made from drug sales and both gangs were frothing at the mouth.
-At that current point in time the MLDs were running that street corner and were not going to let Cobras get in the way of success.
-On this day “Don Loco” held a meeting with his fellow MLDs to get revenge for the killing of “Wolfie” and the shooting of “Hi Lo” and also to show the Spanish Cobras not to touch Talman and Wabansia.
-The MLDs met at a house at Thomas and Washtenaw “Murdertown” to discuss a later meeting on Tuesday Feb 13th once again at Talman and Wabansia on exactly how they were going to get revenge.
+The MLDs met at a house at Thomas and Washtenaw “Murdertown” to discuss a later meeting on Tuesday Feb 13th once again at Thomas and Washtenaw on exactly how they were going to get revenge.
 The meeting was to be attended by about 30 top “Governors” of the gang.
 The meeting was said to be so mandatory that if you missed it you would get a severe beating and you could not even get a pass from it even if your significant other was going to have your baby that day.
-At that meeting Almodover said he wanted to “Take it to the Cobras” and wanted every Cobra dead.
+At that meeting Almodovar said he wanted to “Take it to the Cobras” and wanted every Cobra dead.
 He set up 3 teams of assassins that he handpicked as ones that he thought were potential killers and the others he waved off and told them to stay inside and out of the way.
 The guns were brought out, an AK-47, a .380 and a .45 caliber pistol.
 The shooters were instructed to dress in all black with black pants, black hoodies and black ski masks.
 Don Loco also called for “Dome shots” meaning shoot the Cobras in the head only, by any means necessary.
 Don Loco also ordered the shootings to happen at around 5 P.M. that evening when dusk was settling in and witnesses would have a hard time seeing the shooting or Cobras would have a hard time seeing the shooters coming.
 This was also a shift change for the closest East Humboldt Park Chicago Police and also it was rush hour so traffic would slow down police and ambulance response times.
 It was a carefully devised plan and it started on the street corner of Cortland and Mozart when team 1 struck with the AK-47 and shot at three Cobras hitting one of them in the hip and another in the neck but both survived.
 Evergreen and Washtenaw was next when team 2 attacked which consisted of a MLD top enforcer who emerged from an alleyway and put a 16 year old Cobra in a head lock after he shot the Cobra as he tried to flee and told him he was going to die then shot him twice in the top of the head which left the young Cobra blind for the rest of his life.
 Team 3 struck at Bosworth and Lemoyne and wounded another Cobra but once again no one was killed (Chicago Tribune August 29, 1996).

 At Maplewood and Hirsch the Cobras struck back and shot a lady MLD in the back, but she survived.
 Then a little while later Cobras opened fire again at MLDs again and shot a MLD in the neck at Rockwell and Cortez.
 It took a few days for word to get back to “Don Loco” and the rest of the MLDN that not a single Cobra was killed.
 To make it worse Almodover was arrested and later convicted and given a heavy sentence of a minimum of 45 years in prison which he is still serving time for.

 The war within the MLDs was rough for both sides of MLDs and many soldiers were killed during this war.
-One killing that caused a lot of pain was the shooting death of two brothers “Papote” and “Ears” that were both shot together and double funeral needed to be held.
-Papote and Ears were loved deeply by the MLDs and their families so these deaths caused fury.
+One killing that caused a lot of pain was the shooting death of two brothers “Papote” and “Ears” that were both shot together and a double funeral needed to be held.
+Papote and Ears were loved deeply by the MLDs and their families were enraged so these deaths caused fury.
 Both men were shot and killed on August 9, 1996.
 They were both shot to death behind a business on North Avenue.
-Both brothers were killed by another branch of Maniacs during this Civil War
+Both brothers were killed by another branch of Maniacs during this Civil War.

 In the spring of 1999, the Maniac Latin Disciples and Spanish Cobra leadership decided it was finally time to end this vicious war between them and hold a peace conference at the YMCA located at 1834 North Lawndale Ave in the Logan Square neighborhood.
-Leaders of both Maniac street gangs like MLDs, YLO Disciples, Maniac Campbell Boys and Latin Stylers showed up, and leaders of the Insane family such as Spanish Cobras, YLO Cobras, Ashland Vikings, C-Notes, Insane Dragons, Insane Deuces, Latin Lovers and Orquestra Albany showed up.
+Leaders of both Maniac street gangs like MLDs, YLO DisciplesManiac Campbell Boys and Latin Stylers showed up, and leaders of the Insane family such as Spanish CobrasYLO CobrasAshland VikingsC-NotesInsane DragonsInsane DeucesLatin Lovers and Orquestra Albany showed up.

 Peace was agreed upon right away and the bitter 1990s war of the Insanes and Maniacs was finally going to end; however, not all MLDs felt like it should end.
 The renegade group of MLD supporters led by “Little Bum” did not attend the meeting instead they drove around the meeting and set up lots of teenage soldiers outside the meeting.
 When peace was announced the teens began screaming out gang slogans and screaming about how they wanted no peace.
 The leaders of the gangs then left the meeting in a hurry because bad stuff was about to go down.
 One leader got stranded, “Carlito,” as he exited the meeting alone and when he stepped out front of the YMCA Thomas “Outlaw” Ross, a member of the MLDs, gunned him down.
 This brought the end not only to peace talks for the warring families but also for the whole SGD/La Tabla.
 That June day of 1999 brought the end of the old school gang ways as we know it (Hagedorn, The Insane Chicago Way, P. 206).